-At January 1, 2011, our principal sources of liquidity were cash and cash equivalents totaling \$108.4 million, short-term investments of \$13.9 million and accounts receivable of \$34.1 million.
+At December 31, 2011, our principal sources of liquidity were cash and cash equivalents totaling \$166.3 million, short-term investments of \$17.8 million and accounts receivable of \$43.3 million.

 We manufacture and distribute our products through contract manufacturers and third-party logistics providers.
 We believe that this approach gives us the advantages of relatively low capital investment and significant flexibility in scheduling production and managing inventory levels.
 By leasing our office facilities, we also minimize the cash needed for expansion.
 Accordingly, our capital spending is generally limited to leasehold improvements, computers, office furniture, product-specific production tooling, internal use software and test equipment.
-In the fiscal years ended January 1, 2011 and January 2, 2010, we spent \$12.6 million and \$5.0 million, respectively, on capital equipment.
+In the fiscal years ended December 31, 2011 and January 1, 2011, we spent \$13.0 million and \$12.6 million, respectively, on capital equipment.

-Our strategy for delivering products to our retail customers gives us the flexibility to provide container shipments directly to the retailer from China and, alternatively, allows our retail partners to take possession of product on a domestic basis.
-Accordingly, our home robots product inventory consists of goods shipped to our third-party logistics providers for the fulfillment of retail orders and direct-to-consumer sales.
+Our strategy for delivering home robots products to our distributors and retail customers gives us the flexibility to provide container shipments directly to the retailer from China and, alternatively, allows our distributors and retail partners to take possession of product on a domestic basis.
+Accordingly, our home robots product inventory consists of goods shipped to our third-party logistics providers for the fulfillment of distributor, retail and direct-to-consumer sales.
 Our inventory of government and industrial products is relatively low as they are generally built to order.
-Our contract manufacturers are responsible for purchasing and stocking the majority of components required for the production of our products, and they invoice us when the finished goods are shipped.
+Our contract manufacturers are responsible for purchasing and stocking the majority of components required for the production of our products, and they typically invoice us when the finished goods are shipped.

-The balance of cash and short-term investments of \$122.3 million at January 1, 2011 is primarily the result of improving profitability and our significant focus over the past two years on managing working capital.
-As of January 1, 2011, we did not have any borrowings outstanding under our working capital line of credit and had \$1.9 million letters of credit outstanding under our working capital line of credit.
+The balance of cash and short-term investments of \$184.1 million at December 31, 2011 is primarily the result of improving profitability and our on-going focus on managing working capital.
+As of December 31, 2011, we did not have any borrowings outstanding under our working capital line of credit and had \$1.7 million in letters of credit outstanding under our revolving letter of credit facility.